dekuNukem/duckyPad-Pro/doc/getting_started.md

 ### Rotary Encoders

-You can assign duckyScript actions to Rotary Encoders just like any other key.
+You can assign actions to Rotary Encoders just like any other key.

 Some ideas:

 * Volume Up/Down
 * Zoom In/Out
+* Switching Tabs
 * Undo/Redo
 * Brush Size